Abbby3/ecommerce/README.md

       - looks for down on fixed, looks for up on absolute
     - turn to fixed on middle click?
   - drop down for extra features
-    - could also include list for searching specific category or types?
+    - could also include list for searching specific category or types

 - ### user system
   - link/icon in navbar